 - Sugar: Adjust the sugar to your taste.
-I only use a couple Tablespoons of granulated sugar because I prefer spicy cider as opposed to sweet.
+We usually use 3-4 Tablespoons of granulated sugar for a spicier cider.
 If you prefer your apple cider on the sweeter side (like the kind you buy at the store), use 1/2 cup (100g) of granulated sugar.

 - No Slow Cooker?
 No Problem!
 In step 1, place all of the ingredients into a large stock pot instead of a slow cooker.
 Turn the stove up to high heat and bring everything to a simmer while stirring occasionally.
 Once simmering, reduce the heat to medium-low, cover, and simmer for 2 hours.
 Mash the fruit as described in step 3.
 Then, allow the cider to cook for 1 more hour.
 Continue with step 4.

-- Special Tools: Slow Cooker (4-quart or higher), Fine Mesh Sieve, Ground Cloves, and Glass Mugs
+- Special Tools: Slow Cooker (4-quart or larger) & Fine Mesh Sieve

 Keywords: apple cider, slow cooker apple cider